Office of Small Business Assistance

 About the Office of Small Business Assistance

-Created by the Oregon Legislature in 2013, the Office of Small Business Assistance is housed in the Secretary of State's Corporation Division.
-The office operates under ORS 56.200-209.
+Created by the Oregon Legislature in 2013, the Office of Small Business Assistance operates under ORS 56.200-209, and is housed in the Office of the Secretary of State.
 Appointed by the Secretary, the Small Business Advocate works outside of both the executive branch and the legislative branch to serve as an objective voice for entrepreneurs within the halls of government.